 Q) I am on an F2 visa and teaching for 28 months at the same school.
 The contract between myself and the owner is basically a few written lines, just mention salary and final teaching date.
 There is no mentioning of the severance payment.
 According to the labor law, am I entitled to severance payment even though it is not mention in a short contract?

-A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to the severance payment.
+A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance payment under Korean labor law.

-The term employee under Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
-The most important factors for classifying someone as an employee are, among other things, (i) whether the person receives instructions or directions from an employer, so there exists a superior/subordinate relationship and (ii) whether the wages the person receives are of a nature that compensate for the labor he or she provided.
+The term employee under the Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
+The important factors for classifying someone as an employee are, among other things, (i) whether the person receives instructions or directions from an employer, so there exists a superior/subordinate relationship and (ii) whether the wages the person receives are of a nature that compensate for the labor he or she provided.
 In many cases, foreign English teachers in Hagwon or school are being regarded as employees under Korean law.

-It doesn’t matter whether your contract provides the clause or not, because your right to a severance pay is a statutory right.
+It doesn’t matter whether your contract provides the severance pay clause or not, because your right to a severance pay is a statutory right.
 As I explained in my other posts, Korean labor laws (especially the Guarantee of Workers’ Retirement Benefits Act or Pension for Private Teachers and Staff Act) guarantee the minimum severance payment or pension plan for the employees.

 Also, you can find a stack of competent legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.